pranavvenkatesh/phoenixcode/README.md

-# phoenixcode
+The code has to be run when the tempertaure sensor and buzzer and a servo motor that acts as a resemblance to central locking system, are all connected to a computer or a laptop.
-A code that uses sensors and raspberyy pie motherboard that alerts the user of a vehicle about an impending fire acccident when the temperatures shoot up inside the engine compartment and also over-rides the Central Locking System of the vehicle to enable the user to get out of the vehicle
+When the temperature sensor detects the fire it gets activated and the subsequent temperature values are noted on the screen along with simultaneous respones sent to the buzzer and servo motor which operate accordingly.